peterducan-hub/Comfyui_VideoCombine_Plus/README.md

 - Control the sound volume,
 - Video timeline,
-- Save current frame to image
+- Save current frame to image,

 Documentation is mostly in the node descriptions and tooltips.